AIR POLLUTION DETECTION SOFTWARE – WHO NEEDS IT AND WHY NOW

-Detecting and monitoring air pollution provides valuable data that feeds into policy discussions at local, national, and global level.
-It is important to note that air quality is not the same everywhere.
+Detecting and monitoring air pollution provides valuable data that feeds into policy discussions at a local, national, and global level.
+It’s important to note, that air quality isn’t the same everywhere.
+Pollution is affected by local sources such as busy roads, industrial sites, construction zones and the energy demand of different locations.

 Detection of poor air quality is not only about monitoring pollution.
 It’s about ensuring that we all monitor the compliance with regulations and laws.